Worldline deconfinement and emergent long-range interaction in the entanglement Hamiltonian and in the entanglement spectrum: Dispersion power

-From the Fig.\ref{Fig.s1}, it is unclear whether the gap at $q=\pi-2\pi/L$ is open in the thermodynamic limit.
-In order to solve this confusion, we extract the dispersion power $s={(\alpha-1)}/{2}$ and the ES gap near $q=\pi$ with different system size $L$.
-We define $\Delta q=q-\pi$ and fit the dispersion power $s$ via the formula $\omega \propto |\Delta q|^s$.
-As Fig.\ref{Fig.s3}(a)-(c) illustrates, we observe the dispersion near $q=\pi$ satisfies the Eq.(\ref{eq4}) with power $s<1$ in the N\'eel phase.
-At g=0.7 and 0.8, the dispersion power $s\sim 0.2$, which indicates that the long range interaction strongly modifies the dispersion.
-We also extract the dispersion power $s$ of different system size $L$ and perform the finite size scaling of $s$ at Fig,\ref{Fig.s3}(d).
-Actually, the dispersion $s$ converge to a constant as $s(L)=s(\infty)+bL^{-1}+O(L^{-2})$, where $s(\infty)$ is the dispersion power in the thermodynamic limit and $b$ is the fitting parameter.
-By fitting the data, we obtain the extrapolation of dispersion $s(\infty)=0.3915(2)$ for $g=0.6035$, $0.2016(7)$ for $g=0.7$ and $0.211(2)$ for $g=0.8$.
-According to the dispersion relation for 1D Heisenberg chain with long-range interaction, we can roughly estimate that $\alpha$ for EH should be smaller than $2.23$, which demonstrates that long-ranged term is relevant.
+To determine whether the gap at $q_n=\pi-2\pi/L$ remains open in the thermodynamic limit, we perform a finite-size scaling analysis of both the dispersion exponent $s$ and the ES gap near $q=\pi$.
+We define $\Delta q=q-\pi$ and extract the exponent $s$ by fitting the dispersion to the form $\omega \propto |\Delta q|^s$.
+As shown in Figs.~\ref{Fig.s3}(a)-\ref{Fig.s3}(c), the dispersion near $q=\pi$ in the N\'eel phase follows Eq.~(\ref{eq4}) with $s<1$.
+At $g=0.7$ and 0.8, the extracted exponents $s\approx0.2$ indicate that long-range interactions strongly modify the dispersion relation.
+We further examine the system-size dependence of $s$ in Fig.~\ref{Fig.s3}(d), fitting the data to the form $s(L)=s(\infty)+bL^{-1}+O(L^{-2})$, where $s(\infty)$ is the dispersion power in the thermodynamic limit and $b$ is the fitting parameter.
+The extrapolated values are $s(\infty)=0.3915(2)$ for $g=0.6035$, $0.2016(7)$ for $g=0.7$, and $0.211(2)$ for $g=0.8$.
+Based on the dispersion relation for the 1D long-range Heisenberg chain, these results imply that the effective exponent $\alpha$ for the entanglement Hamiltonian satisfies $\alpha<2.23$, confirming that the long-range interaction term is relevant.